openstack/neutron/doc/source/contributor/internals/local_ips.rst

 Usage is similar to Floating IP usage.
 If you want to assign a virtual Local IP to one of your VMs:

-- first create Local IP object using network_id or local_port_id input
-  parameter: it will be used to allocate/take IP address
+- first create Local IP object using network (name or ID) or local-port (name or ID) input parameter: it will be used to allocate/take IP address

   .. code-block:: console

-    $ openstack local ip create --network_id <net-id>
+    $ openstack local ip create --network <network>
     +------------------+--------------------------------------+
     | Field            | Value                                |
     +------------------+--------------------------------------+